-When police arrived they were directed to the male suspect by witnesses, as he was still on the property.
+When police arrived they were directed to the male suspect by witnesses, as there were several witnesses to the incident.

 In a media update, RCMP say that a neighbour observed the suspect running down the street, chasing a small black dog, and ran into the home that was the site of the break and enter.

 The neighbour continued to observe and contacted the police.

 Sgt.
 Kirsten Marshall of the Smithers detachment said it wasn’t immediately clear in the report if the suspect followed the dog in or whether it was the other way around.